 Accounting for Climate Change in our Business Strategy

 Our core business is to provide solutions to protect our customers and society in their times of need, and we recognize that climate change will shape those needs.
 It is therefore critical that Tokio Marine take steps to identify and translate emerging risks into products and services that fit the evolving needs of our customers.
 It is equally as important that we seek opportunities to create solutions that support the transition to a low-carbon society.
-We are doing so through our insurance underwriting practices, investment and lending business.
+We are doing so through our insurance underwriting practices, investment and financing business.

 We also support sustainable growth and the transition to a decarbonized society by providing insurance underwriting capacities for renewable energy businesses such as solar and wind power companies through specialized products.
 We also make strategic acquisitions of companies with expertise in this area to accelerate our efforts to expand our business in this area.

-Investments and Lending
+Investments and financing

 Products and Services